xuankimtran/docs-1/pages/katalon-studio/docs/aws-device-farm-integration.md

     Review all of configurations one last time, then click **Confirm and Start Run**.

-    In AWS Console, a test run with the pending status created.
+    In AWS Console, a new test run is created.
+Its status is pending.

     <img src="https://github.com/katalon-studio/docs-images/raw/master/katalon-studio/docs/aws-device-farm-integration/3-finish-creating-run.png" alt="finish creating run" width=70%>

-    When the run already starts, you can click on test run name and a specified device to view the test status.
+    After the run starts, you can click on the test run name and a specified device to view the test status.

     <img src="https://github.com/katalon-studio/docs-images/raw/master/katalon-studio/docs/aws-device-farm-integration/3-view-test-run-status.png" alt="view test run status" width=70%>